 Every single thing you could possibly look for and find is online.
 Your customers are too.
 That means that you should also have a dedicated web presence — mainly via your website.

 In addition to having a website to begin with, it’s important that you have all the key information about the tour package you’re promoting at the front and center of your site.
 A user should be able to easily access that information and understand what your tour is about.
 They should also be able to book instantly online if they decide that your tour is it.
+Use can use this free SEO grader tool to make sure your customers can easily find you on search engines.

 The advantage for you is that you don’t need to be by your computer or phone 24/7: You can accept bookings around the clock (from all over the world, in advance and short notice), have your inventory updated in real-time, and also get more bookings (since your website is your storefront).